 The following are some of the hallmark signs and symptoms of age-related incontinence:

-• Frequent Urination: Another common symptom is frequent urination, known as “urinary frequency.”
-Seniors with age-related incontinence may find themselves needing to use the restroom more often, including during the night (nocturia).
+- Frequent Urination: Another common symptom is frequent urination, known as “urinary frequency.”
+Seniors with age-related incontinence may find themselves needing to use the restroom more often, including during the night (nocturia) disrupting their sleep and overall quality of life.

-• Leakage During Physical Activities: Stress incontinence often manifests as leakage during physical activities that exert pressure on the bladder.
+- Leakage During Physical Activities: Stress incontinence often manifests as leakage during physical activities that exert pressure on the bladder.
 Coughing, sneezing, laughing, lifting heavy objects, or even just standing up can lead to accidental urine leakage.
+This type of incontinence is particularly common among elderly women due to weakened pelvic floor muscles.

-• Urine Dribbling: Overflow incontinence may cause continuous or frequent dribbling of urine due to an inability to completely empty the bladder during urination.
+- Urine Dribbling: Overflow incontinence may cause continuous or frequent dribbling of urine due to an inability to completely empty the bladder during urination.
+Conditions such as an enlarged prostate, especially in elderly men, can contribute to this issue.
+This type of incontinence can lead to urinary retention and frequent dribbling.

 If you or a loved one experiences any of these symptoms, it is important to seek professional help for proper diagnosis and treatment.
 With the right management plan, seniors with age-related incontinence can maintain their independence and quality of life.